jrberenguer/Eraserr/README.md

 ## Configuration

 1. Copy `config.example.json` to `config.json`.
 2. See [CONFIGURATION.md](CONFIGURATION.md) for detailed instructions on setting up `config.json`.

 ## Watched Content Logic

 The logic for determining whether content is considered "watched" has been updated.
 It no longer relies solely on the viewing history.
 Please refer to the
 [CONFIGURATION.md](CONFIGURATION.md) file for detailed information on how to configure the new watched content logic.

+## Sonarr Import List Exclusion

+When content is deleted from Sonarr, the `addImportListExclusion` option is now set to `True`.
+This prevents the deleted content from being re-imported.

 [0]: https://www.python.org/downloads/ "Python 3.7+"
 [1]: https://pip.pypa.io/en/stable/installation/ "Pip"